Emma-CH/PreVEAB/README.md

 # PreVEAB
-A computational package targets to measure the strength of passage adaptation and predict efficacy of a candidate vaccine strain based on its nucleotide sequence
+A computational package targets to measure the strength of passage adaptation and predict efficacy of a candidate vaccine strain based on its nucleotide sequence.

 ## Background